Religion in Wales

-Religion in Wales has, over the years, become increasingly diverse.
-Christianity was the religion of virtually all of the Welsh population until the late 20th century, but it has rapidly declined throughout the early 21st century.
-Today a plurality (46.5%) of people in Wales follow no religion at all.
+Religion in Wales has become increasingly diverse over the years.
+Christianity was the religion of virtually all of the Welsh population until the late 20th century, but it rapidly declined throughout the early 21st century.
+Today, a plurality (46.5%) of people in Wales follow no religion at all.

 Representing 43.6% of the Welsh population in 2021, Christianity is the largest religion in Wales.
 Wales has a strong tradition of nonconformism, particularly Methodism.
-The Church of England was the established church until 1920 when the disestablished Church in Wales, still Anglican, was self-governing.
+The Church of England was the established church until 1920 when the disestablished Church in Wales, was set up as a self-governing, though still Anglican, church.

 Most adherents to organised religion in Wales follow one of the Christian denominations such as the Presbyterian Church of Wales, Baptist and Methodist churches, the Church in Wales, Catholicism or Eastern Orthodoxy.
 Other religions Welsh people may be affiliated with include Buddhism, Hinduism, Judaism, Islam, Sikhism and Druidism, with most non-Christian Welsh people found in the large cities of Cardiff and Swansea.
-Some modern surveys have suggested that most Welsh people do not identify with any religion, and record significantly less religious feeling in Wales than in other parts of the UK.
+Some modern surveys have suggested that most Welsh people do not identify with any religion and record significantly less religious feeling in Wales than in other parts of the UK.

-Reflecting Wales' history of freethinking, nonconformism, and religious pluralism, the devolved parliament and government in Wales are distinctively secular, in contrast with the Westminster parliament.